idozwi/CSS-active-text/README.md

-# This simple css and html code will make a animation to a text!
+# This simple css and html code will make a animated text!